Inkimar/liquibase-example/README.md

   - Every developer has a unique liquibase.properties-file (contains schema&credentials)
     - how : ignoring the liquibase.properties-file (if  using git, update the .gitignore-file)

-###updating the schema in a stage/test-environment using a CI-tool
+###updating the schema in a test-environment using a CI-tool

 Check if you are able to update your stage/test-enviroment with liquibase.